Last Updated on July 11, 2022 by Angie

 Not bad for four-and-a-half days work.

-Have you visited any of the restaurants we tried out in Paris?
+Have you visited any of the restaurants we tried while eating in Paris?
 If so, comment and let us know what you thought!
 Know of a hidden gem you'd like to recommend to the world?
 We'd like to hear those too!

 Traveling around Europe by train?
 Book your ticket with Omio to get your trip locked in today!